 Dr. Brainstorm: (to Calvin and Hobbes, who did little to harm him in that episode) Oh right.
 DARN YOU and stuff.
 Wham Episode: "Thunderstorm" brings in a competent and serious villain, along with Hobbes finally getting some Character Development.
 "Our Solemn Hour" begins by revealing the Arc Welding with Holographic Retro and ends by making ambiguous if Calvin or Holographic Retro survived.
 "Alien Nation" reveals that Holographic Retro didn't make it.
 "What Do They Fear?"
 Episode: "The Return of Dr. Brainstorm" briefly sets itself up like this.
 What Do You Mean, It's Not for Kids?: In-Universe, Calvin initially thinks this of .
-Childs Play What Happened to the Mouse?: We never find out what happened to Calvin's snowmen in the opening of "The Photo Man".
+Child's Play What Happened to the Mouse?: We never find out what happened to Calvin's snowmen in the opening of "The Photo Man".
+For a brief moment in early Season 1, Calvin uses an invention that can extrude large walls from chalk lines on the ground.
+The invention is never mentioned in any other episode or story.
 What the Hell, Hero?: Socrates does a Spit Take on Dana (an infant), causing this reaction from the other four.
 Hobbes is a main character, yet is more than willing to abandon his friends at the slightest hint of trouble.
 This is slowly but surely increased in seasons two and three before Calvin finally calls him out on it in "Thunderstorm", and he helps in a big fight in the climax as a result.
 Who Dares?: From "The Night of the Living Television"

 Electro: You dare insult me?
 No person shall insult me!
 Whole Costume Reference: Downplayed in "Department Store Horrors", wherein Calvin briefly dresses as Pajama Sam, though it is never explicitly referenced.
 Wide Eyes and Shrunken Irises: Occasionally.
 Wild Teen Party: Hobbes and Socrates have one in "Tonsil Terror".
 Wolverine Claws: Jack's evil form has these in "62 Percent More Evil".
 World of Weirdness: Despite containing aliens, mad scientists, and a whole lot of technology, it's still set in the present day.
 Word Association Test: Combined with Literal-Minded and You Say Tomato in "Calvin Gets Professional Help".
 Would Hurt a Child: Though Calvin is easily able to fend the villains off, this line is still rather chilling: